specvikas/HackathonProjectEuler/README.md

 # HackathonProjectEuler
-It is the project for giving all the solutions to the project euler at Hackathon.
+It is the project to give solutions for all the Project Euler problems at Hackathon.